easyJet Flight Delay Compensation

 However, in most cases the presence of any of these needs to be determined on a case by case basis.
 Bad weather conditions can affect different aircraft in different ways and some may be forced to remain grounded while others would be capable of flight.
 This is why under similar conditions, some easyJet flights may be cancelled or delayed while others will be operated on time.

-Because airlines are powerless to prevent or mitigate flight disruptions due to extraordinary circumstances, they are not required to pay flight delay or cancellation compensation to the affected passengers.
+Because the airline would be powerless to prevent or mitigate any flight disruptions due to extraordinary circumstances, the carrier is not required to pay easyJet flight delay or cancellation compensation to the affected passengers.

 easyJet Cancelled Flight Compensation

-According to EU rules, you can claim compensation for an easyJet cancellation if the airline notified you of the disruption less than 14 days prior to the flight departure.
+According to EU rules, you can claim compensation for an easyJet flight cancellation if the airline notified you of the disruption less than 14 days prior to the flight’s departure.

-- If you are notified of the cancelled flight between 7 and 14 days prior to departure, you can submit a claim for compensation if your alternate flight reaches your final destination with a delay of over 4 hours.
+- If you are notified of the cancelled flight between 7 and 14 days prior to takeoff, you can submit an easyJet compensation claim if your alternate flight reaches your final destination with more than a four hour delay.

 - If you are informed of the cancellation less than a week before your flight, you would be eligible for easyJet cancelled flight compensation if your alternate flight arrives at your final destination with a delay of over 2 hours.

 For example, imagine that your original flight was scheduled to depart at 2 pm and arrive at 4 pm.
-You would be entitled to compensation if your alternate flight left before 1 pm or arrived after 6 pm.
+You would be entitled to compensation if your alternate flight leaves before 1 pm or arrives after 6 pm.